zlederman/lamport-clock-viz/README.md

 # The Node Class
 The Node class is a Subclass of `multiprocessing.Process` it implements a run method which is a statemachine.
 This statemachine can be in 3 states

+`INTERNAL`
-INTERNAL: Internal Events are just that, they don't effect the larger system but the increment a node's logical clock
+- Internal Events are just that, they don't effect the larger system but the increment a node's logical clock

+`SEND`
-SEND: Send Events fire an event to another Node with the timestamp equal to the current time
+- Send Events fire an event to another Node with the timestamp equal to the current time

+`RECV`
-RECV: Receive events are events that trigger a Node to read from its message queue and evaluate the timestamp of this message.
+- Receive events are events that trigger a Node to read from its message queue and evaluate the timestamp of this message.
 The Lamport implementation is `max(T(Send_Message), Current_Time)`

 The node class accepts a few params to its constructor:
 ```